tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/cmn/common-1.md

 <!-- this is for info common to more than one briefing -->

-## My Computer Tech 2016 Sessions
+## My Computer Tech 2017 Sessions

 The sessions are interrelated:

-- Free Software

-    - 09:00 AM - Room 127

 - Introduction to Linux

+    - 09:00 AM - Room 309

+- Getting and using Linux

     - 10:00 AM - Room 309

-- Introduction to Perl 6
+- Two easy projects with Linux

     - 11:00 AM - Room 309